-Conor McGregor Might Be Fighting Floyd Mayweather Jr., But First He’s Focused On Acting
+Conor McGregor Might Be Fighting Floyd Mayweather, Jr., But First He’s Focused On Acting

 Actor Vin Diesel reportedly created a role specifically for McGregor in the upcoming movie xXx: The Return of Xander Cage, but McGregor’s unexpected loss to Nate Diaz put those plans on hold.

-“I had created a role for Conor McGregor, and after he lost to Nate Diaz, he had to go to a dark place, he had to go get his manhood back to fight the second time, so he wasn’t able to do this film at the time,” Diesel told MMAFighting.com (via NESN).
+“I had created a role for Conor McGregor, and after he lost to Nate Diaz, he had to go to a dark place, he had to go get his manhood back to fight the second time, so he wasn’t able to do this film at the time,” Diesel told MMAFighting (via NESN).

 But even though he’s getting good marks for his acting chops, Conor McGregor’s immediate future appears to be inside the ring.
-UFC president Dana White made a $25 million offer for Conor McGregor and Floyd Mayweather Jr. to meet in the boxing ring.
+UFC President Dana White made a $25 million offer for Conor McGregor and Floyd Mayweather, Jr. to meet in the boxing ring.

 UFC president Dana White has officially thrown his hat into the Floyd Mayweather-Conor McGregor fantasy sweepstakes. https://t.co/1ntY9KTG5z